 (v) Subject to the Bye-Laws, persons co-opted to and by the Council, who shall be non-voting.

-9. The Officers of the Council shall be the Chair and three Vice Chairs representing the constituent parts of the United Kingdom. the Secretary; the Treasurer and the Editor.
+9. The Officers of the Council shall be the Chair and two Vice Chairs, the Secretary and the Treasurer.
 They shall be elected in the manner laid down in the Bye-Laws.
 The Chair and Vice-Chairs need not be chosen from among the representatives appointed under Clause 5.

 10. The Council may, from time to time, delegate to its officers and to committees and sub-committees such powers as it deems appropriate, provided that all such officers, committees and sub-committees shall report back to the Council as soon as possible.

 11. To assist it to carry out its objects, the Council shall:

 (i) appoint an Executive Committee, consisting of: the Officers of the Council, together with an additional 22 seats for representatives of member institutions.
 Other persons may be co-opted to the Executive in accordance with the Bye-Laws.
 Executive may appoint networks and sub-committees with delegated powers and responsibilities in accordance with the Bye-Laws.
 The membership of the networks, subject to Bye-Law 5, need not be confined to representatives on Council, but a majority of the core membership should normally be from institutions in membership of the Association.